 It is the policy of The Scout Association to provide scouting in a safe way without risk to health, so far as is reasonably practicable.

-- The provision and maintenance of equipment and buildings for members and others is safe and without risk to health and adequate for their welfare
+- The provision and maintenance of equipment and buildings for members and others are safe and without risk to health and adequate for their welfare.

 Children have the right to protection from all forms of violence (physical or mental).
 They must be kept safe from harm and they must be given proper care by those looking after them.